The FAQ

 8. How big are the grants?

 Typically farmer grants are $500 to $1,000.
 We also offer collaborative grants of up to $3000.
 With more individuals contributing $1 each to the One For Farmers campaign, we will be able to offer more and bigger grants.
+In 2025, we launched our first Transformational Grant, awarded to Pleasant Grove Homestead in Iowa.

 9. What can a grant be used for?